-COVID-19 Update: Stargazing nights coming back in January 2021
+COVID-19 Update: Stargazing nights are back!

 Bookings are essential as space is limited (excuse the pun), so be sure to secure your place at one of our Public Viewing Nights by booking online.